chknd1nner/PrivateFork/docs/architecture/testing-requirements.md

 - **UI Tests**: Test critical user workflows with `XCUIApplication`
 - **Coverage Goals**: Maintain >90% code coverage on all non-View logic
 - **Test Structure**: Strictly follow the Arrange-Act-Assert (or Given-When-Then) pattern
-- **Mock Dependencies**: All external dependencies MUST be mocked in unit tests
+- **Mock Dependencies**: All external dependencies MUST be mocked in unit tests, especially Keychain services to prevent interactive authentication dialogs
 - **Test Protection**: ViewModels have built-in test environment protection - parameterless constructors will crash in tests with clear error messages
 - **Service Injection**: NEVER use `MainViewModel()` or `SettingsViewModel()` in tests - always inject mock services
 - **Async Testing**: Use async/await test functions and expectation patterns for testing asynchronous operations